Why Traders Come: The Funding Arbitrage

 NET: ~$25,000/yr on $100k = ~25% gross

 Three steps, three numbers.
 The loop builds a $300k long for $100k of real money.
-The matching $300k short on an outside perp venue cancels the price risk.
-And the gap between the funding collected (+13%) and the borrow interest paid (~7%) is the profit.
+The matching $300k short on the perp venue cancels the price risk.
+And the gap between the funding collected (~13%) and the borrow interest paid (~7%) is the profit.

 Why this position never closes

-The most important word in that diagram is delta-neutral: the long and the short are equal and opposite, so the trader makes the same money whether the stock rallies or crashes.
+The most important property of that trade is that it's delta-neutral: the long and the short are equal and opposite, so the fund makes the same money whether the stock rallies or crashes.
 Direction simply doesn't enter the math.

 For Own, that's gold.
 These traders aren't tourists; they're stable, repeat borrowers who keep the lending book full.
-We'll see in the next two chapters that a full lending book is precisely what pays the LPs.
+And a full lending book, as the next chapter shows, is precisely what pays the LPs.

 Why Own instead of a regular broker